Office of International Programs

 Entering and Leaving The Country

-New students may enter the U. up to 30 days before the start date listed on their valid I-20 or DS-2019.
-Some students go through a process called Special Registration when they enter the US.
-To learn about current Special Registration requirements, please contact the International Student Advisor or visit the USCIS website at www.uscis.gov.
+New students may enter the US up to 30 days before the start date listed on their valid I-20 or DS-2019.

 F-1 students who withdraw from school with approval from International Programs have a 15-day grace period to leave the US.
 If International Programs did not authorize the withdrawal, the student has no grace period and must leave the US immediately.